jumanzoru/Weather-Predictor/README.md

 ### Binarylize features:
 * Daily average dry bulb temperature: calculated median for all data points in the training set: 51.0.
 Any data point with a temperature higher or equal to this threshold will be classified as *high*, others are *low*
 * Daily average relative humidity: calculated median for all data points in the training set: 66.0.
 Any data point with a humidity higher or equal to this threshold will be classified as *high*, others are *low*
-* Daily Precipitation: any data point that has a precipitation greater than 0 will be classified as *rain/snow*, others are *no rain/snow*
-* Daily Snow Depth: any data point that has a precipitation greater than 0 will be classified as *rain/snow*, others are *no rain/snow*
+* Daily Precipitation and Daily Snow Depth: any data point that has a precipitation greater than 0 OR has a precipitation greater than 0 will be classified as *rain/snow*, others are *no rain/snow*

 * The median calculation step is done in **getting thresholds for binarylization.ipynb**
 * ![image](https://github.com/user-attachments/assets/7f7f4236-7554-4d0c-a6d1-fd7204b4f998)